GoogleCloudPlatform/cloud-opensource-java/dependencies/example-projects/grpc-testing-missing-truth/README.md

 This project demonstrates that grpc-testing:1.18.0 is missing the dependency to Truth library when running tests.
-The class `InProcessTransportTest`, which is copied from grpc-java/grpc-core module, extends grpc-testing's `AbstractTransportTest`.
+The only class `InProcessTransportTest`, which is copied from grpc-java/grpc-core module, extends grpc-testing's `AbstractTransportTest`.
 The test fails because of `NoClassDefFoundError: com/google/common/truth/Truth`.